ciribob/DCS-CTLD/README.md

     * BRMD-2
 * FOB Building
     * Homing using FM Radio Beacon
-    * Easy Beacon Creation using Mission Editor
+* Easy Beacon Creation using Mission Editor plus Beacon Naming
 * Radio Beacon Deployment
     * Ability to deploy a homing beacon that the A10C, Ka-50, Mi-8 and Huey can home on
 * Pre loading of units into AI vehicles via a DO SCRIPT